-The economic situation may have repercussions on the demand for electricity and natural gas, or on the Group's financing conditions.
+With regard to the impact on the demand for electricity and natural gas, this risk and its effects are not normally borne by the Group.
 The 2019-2023 tariff methodology provides for the regulator to check the differences between the budget and the actual situation during the financial year following the year in question (N+1), including volume risk.
-The tariff for regulatory balances shall, in principle, be adjusted to take account of these differences as from 1 January of the year following that of the check (N+2).
+The tariff for regulatory balances will, in principle, be adjusted to take account of these differences as from 1 January of the year following that of the check (N+2).